ahmad-den/WP-Perf-Part-2/README.md

 npm run version:major  # 1.0.0 → 2.0.0
 ```

-## License
+## 📄 License

-ISC License - Built for the BigScoots community
+📜 ISC License - Built with ❤️ for the BigScoots community